seisman/HinetPy/docs/tutorial/get-started.md

 ```

 Hi-net/F-net has a lot of stations.
 If you only need a few of them, you can
 select the stations you want.
-Hi-net website also provide a web interface to
+Hi-net website also provides a web interface to
-do that, which is prefered for most cases.
+do that, which is preferred for most cases.
 If you want to dynamically select
 stations in your script, you can try
 {meth}`~HinetPy.client.Client.select_stations`.